[collection] Thierry Fourcassier: when the myth of a collector begins to crack, a personal reflection on passion and its illusions

 Twenty-five years of collecting

-It’s a sentence I almost never use as an argument of authority.
-Because it says nothing about the quality of a collection, nor about the accuracy of one’s perspective.
+I’ve been collecting for twenty-five years.
+It’s a sentence I almost never use as an argument from authority.
+Simply because it says nothing about the quality of a collection, nor the accuracy of one’s perspective.

 It only speaks of time.
 Time spent searching, learning, desiring, and renouncing.
 Time spent understanding that some images stay with us for a lifetime, even when they never belong to us.